Hedge fund masters flunk money-making test

 Greg Coffey, one of the industry’s best known figures, decided to retire early and liquidate one of his funds at Moore Capital, sources said earlier this month.

-That followed Driss Ben-Brahim’s decision to retire from GLG, the hedge fund he joined in 2008 and now owned by Man Group (EMG.L).
+That followed Driss Ben-Brahim’s decision to retire from GLG, the hedge fund he joined in 2008 and now owned by Man Group.

 “It’s been too long that hedge funds haven’t delivered what they promised,” said one investor, asking not to be named.